-Mung Chiang is a Professor of Electrical Engineering at Princeton University, and has served as the Director of Graduate Studies in Electrical Engineering since 2009.
-He is also an affiliated faculty in Applied and Computational Mathematics, and in Computer Science.
+Mung Chiang is the Arthur LeGrand Doty Professor of Electrical Engineering at Princeton University.
+He is also an affiliated faculty in Applied and Computational Mathematics, and in Computer Science, and has served as the Director of Graduate Studies in Electrical Engineering since 2009.
 He received his B.S.
-(Hons.), M.S., and Ph.D. degrees from Stanford University in 1999, 2000, and 2003, respectively, and was an Assistant Professor 2003-2008 and a tenured Associate Professor 2008-2011 at Princeton University.
+(Hons.), M.S., and Ph.D. degrees from Stanford University in 1999, 2000, and 2003, respectively, and was an Assistant Professor 2003-2008, a tenured Associate Professor 2008-2011, and a Professor 2011-2013 at Princeton University.
 He was a Hertz Fellow in 1999-2003, a H. B. Wentz Junior Faculty at Princeton in 2005, and was elected an IEEE Fellow in 2012.

 Chiang's education innovations received the 2013 Frederick Emmons Terman Award by the American Society of Engineering Education.
-He created a new undergraduate course Networks: Friends, Money, and Bytes at Princeton University in 2011, which lead to a Massive Open Online Course with 65,000 students and a YouTube Channel in 2012.
+He created a new undergraduate course Networks: Friends, Money, and Bytes at Princeton University in 2011, which lead to a Massive Open Online Course with 90,000 students and a YouTube Channel in 2012-2013.
 He wrote the corresponding undergraduate textbook "Networked Life: 20 Questions and Answers" in the Just-In-Time style, and received the 2012 PROSE Award in Engineering and Technology by the Association of American Publishers.
 In February 2013, it became the first Integrated and Individualized Book-App (IIB) that adapted to individual readers.
+He co-authored the sequel "Networks Illustrated: 8 Principles without Calculus" in 2013, which also comes in modular micro-ebook format.
 He flipped classroom in 2012 and chaired the Princeton University Committee on Classroom Design.
 In 2013, he founded the non-profit online education platform "3 Nights and Done" in use by the general public and in partnership with public libraries and high schools.
-He has also graduated over 20 Ph.D. students and postdocs, most of whom are now faculty in electrical engineering, computer science, or business schools in US, Asia, and Europe.
+He has graduated over 20 Ph.D. students and postdocs, the majority of whom are now faculty in electrical engineering, computer science, or business schools in US, Asia, and Europe.

 Chiang created the Optimization of Networks track in CISS conferences, hosted the series of Smart Data Pricing (SDP) Industry Forums , and co-chaired the U.S. National Information Technology R&D Workshop on Complex Engineered Networks in 2012.
 He was also a co-chair of the 9th IEEE WiOpt Conference, the 38th CISS, and the 1st ACM S3 Workshop.
 He has been an associate editor or a guest editor of IEEE Journal of Selected Areas in Communications, IEEE Transactions on Communication, IEEE Transactions on Wireless Communications, IEEE Transactions on Information Theory, IEEE/ACM Transactions on Networking, Springer Journal of Optimization and Engineering, and Operations Research.
 He chaired the founding steering committee of the new IEEE Transactions on Network Science and Engineering in 2013.
-He was an IEEE Communications Society Distinguished Lecturer 2012-2013, and received the Engineering Teaching Commendation from Princeton University.
+He was an IEEE Communications Society Distinguished Lecturer 2012-2013.
 He delivered the Simon Stevin Lecture on Optimization in Engineering at K. U. Leuven in 2010, gave plenary or keynote speeches at IEEE INFOCOM, GLOBECOM, WiOpt, and MPS MOPTA, and participated in industry and public policy discussions, including university entrepreneurship events, wireless or education technology trade shows, and FCC events.

 Ten Representative Publications: